Trailer created by Bryan O'Hara and Keith Tatarczuk

 2. Team Vision

 The design paradigm was a brilliant stroke by our Leads which separates Carnero from other shooters.
 Focusing on atypical navigation allowed us to come up with intriguing paths through the ship that look constantly unique, yet use modular assets over and over.
-A focus on strategic battles allowed us, the Level Designers, to stretch our brains and come up with innovative encounter areas, rather than standard waist-high walls, etc.
+A focus on strategic battles allowed us, the Level Designers, to stretch our brains and come up with innovative encounter areas.

 The design also changed as new members joined the team.
 We had many meetings where every team member gave their thoughts on the design, the art, the AI, and the story.
 When a great idea was hit, no matter who it came from, it was immediately favored and people got excited.
 This led to a team vision that made us all feel valued and important to the design process.

 It was this sort of atmosphere in the workplace that made me happy to come to work on a Friday night or Saturday morning when crunch time gets out the whip.
-Spending so much time together also allowed us to spy on each other's work, and help each other out the moment there was a problem.
+Spending so much time together also allowed us to help each other out the moment there was a problem.
 We came up with design solutions for each other's levels, taught each other software tricks, and made sure our levels flowed smoothly from one to the next.

 What Went Wrong